denten-books/plain-text/5-surface.md

 > mounting the original tape and the correction tape, if any, on the
 > two-station reader output unit, setting the pitch, leading, impression
-> control and dead key space of the composer unit to the desired values, and
+> control and dead key space of the Composer unit to the desired values, and
-> entering set-up instructions on the console control (e.g., one-station or
-> two-station tape read, depending on whether the correction tape is present;
+> entering set-up instructions on the console control panel (e.g., one-station or > two-station tape read, depending on whether a correction tape is present;
-> line count instructions for the format control and space to be left for
+> line count instructions for format control and space to be left for
 > pictures, etc.; special format instructions; and any required control codes
-> known to be omitted from the input tape.
-During printing, the operator
+> known to have been omitted from the input tape).
+During printing the operator
 > changes type elements when necessary, loads paper as required, and makes and
 > enters hyphenation decisions if justified copy is being printed
 > [@bishop_development_1968, 382].

 The tape unit and the control unit thus intervene between the keyboard and the printed page.
-The "final printing" combines roughly the "prepared copy" with "control and reference codes" and "printer output" [@bishop_development_1968;
+The "final printing" combines roughly the "prepared...copy" with "control" and "reference" codes and "printer output" [@bishop_development_1968 382; @may_ibm_1981].
-@may_ibm_1981].
 The materials from the time often speak of three distinct human operators that could be responsible for each stage of the production: one entering the copy, one specifying the control codes, and one responsible for handling the paper output.
 The machine operators could hypothetically work in isolation from one another.
-The typist would see only elements of the copy;
-the typesetter or the controller only formatting and control codes; and the printer only the interpolated results.
+The typist would see only elements of the copy; the typesetter or the controller only formatting and control codes; and the printer only the interpolated results.

 <!--
 !["Block diagram of MT/SC system" @bishop_development_1968, 381.](images/mt-sc.png)